Cheryl Harris

-Cheryl I. Harris is an American legal scholar and critical race theorist.
-She is a professor of civil rights and civil liberties at the University of California, Los Angeles School of Law, where she currently serves as the Rosalinde and Arthur Gilbert Foundation Chair.
+Cheryl Irene Harris is an American legal scholar and critical race theorist.
+She is a professor of civil rights and civil liberties and the Rosalinde and Arthur Gilbert Foundation Chair at the University of California, Los Angeles School of Law.

-Harris is gained national recognition with her paper, "Whiteness as Property", published in the June 1993 edition of the Harvard Law Review, which examines how white racial identity operates as a legally protected form of value within slave societies.
+Harris gained national recognition with her paper, "Whiteness as Property", published in the June 1993 edition of the Harvard Law Review, which argues that "the law has come to embody and legitimize benefits that accrue to citizens just because they’re white" and examines how white racial identity operates as a legally protected form of value.

 Harris received her Bachelor of the Arts degree from Wellesley College in 1973 and her Juris Doctor degree from the Northwestern University Pritzker School of Law in 1978.

 Harris was married to activist Keorapetse Kgositsile, together having rapper Earl Sweatshirt.
-On December 7, 2024, she and Earl met at the Museum of Contemporary Art, Los Angeles and spoke on academia and music.
+On December 7, 2019, she and Earl met at the Museum of Contemporary Art, Los Angeles and spoke on academia and music.

+Career

+Harris worked as an appellate and trial litigator in Chicago, working with prominent criminal defense firms and devoting pro bono work to advance "major civil and human rights projects."
+Later, Harris became a senior legal advisor in the City's Office of Legal Counsel during the administration of Chicago's first Black mayor, Harold Washington, where she worked to foster the municipal government's goals of transparency, accountability, and racial equity.

+Harris began teaching at Chicago-Kent College of Law in 1990.
+In 1991, she began work promoting exchanges between U.S. legal scholars and South African lawyers during the drafting of South Africa's first democratic constitution.
+Harris participated as a human rights delegate to global conflict zones, including Haiti and Northern Ireland.

+Harris joined the UCLA School of Law faculty in 1998.
+She played a key role in founding the school's Critical Race Studies Program and has served as its faculty director on multiple occasions.
+Additionally, she served as UCLA's Department of African American Studies chair from 2014-2016, during the developmental years of the program.
+Harris currently serves as the Rosalinde and Arthur Gilbert Foundation Chair and teaches Constitutional Law, Civil Rights, Employment Discrimination, Critical Race Theory, and Race Conscious Remedies.